fish-404/fullstack/README.md

 If you use Node HTTP Server template, you can't use React Tool.

 Another option is you can create two CodeSandbox, one for front end, one for back end, I take this option in chapter 3.

+Using this method, maybe Replit can complete Ex 2.11, not test yet.